 Many of the most epic sauces, soups, and spreads owe their depth of flavor to one thing – roasted garlic cloves!
 Dried garlic powder is great in a pinch, but nothing compares to the taste of oven-roasted garlic.
 There’s just no substitute for that caramelized and complex flavor.
-So today I’m sharing my favorite method for quick roasted garlic cloves (which cook in roughly half the time!).

 In my experience, a whole bulb of garlic needs about 1 hour to properly roast and soften.
 The heat needs all that time to penetrate the tightly clustered cloves that are bundled together in that dense bulb.